harmehar-kaur/harmehar-kaur.github.io/_posts/2024-11-19-SystemBootAndShutDown.md

 ---
-title:
+title: "System Boot, Startup, and Shutdown: Key Forensic Artifacts"
-date:
+date: 2024-11-19
-categories:
+categories: [DFIR]
-tags:
+tags: [DFIR, System Boot, Startup, Shutdown, Forensics]
-author:
+author: Harmehar Kaur
 image:
-  path:
+  path: /assets/attack.jpg
-  alt:
+  alt: System Boot and Shutdown Artifacts
 ---

-System Boot and Startup and shutdown:
+In today’s blog, we’re diving into **System Boot**, **Startup Programs**, and **Shutdown** artifacts in Windows, all of which are crucial in any **DFIR** investigation.

+---

-▪ System Boot and auto-start programs:
+### System Boot and Auto-Start Programs

-• System Boot programs are lists of programs that will run on system boot
-• Registry keys also store information about programs that are run when a user logs on (auto-start programs).
-• Location
-o NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Run
-o NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\RunOnce
-o SOFTWARE\Microsoft\Windows\CurrentVersion\RunOnce
-o SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\Explorer\Run
-o SOFTWARE\Microsoft\Windows\CurrentVersion\Run
-o SYSTEM\CurrentControlSet\Services
+**System Boot programs** are applications that run when the system boots up.
+Additionally, **auto-start programs** are those that run when a user logs on.
+These programs are often of interest when investigating **malware**, or simply auditing **installed software**.

+Here are some important locations to check for these artifacts:

+- `NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Run`
+- `NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\RunOnce`
+- `SOFTWARE\Microsoft\Windows\CurrentVersion\RunOnce`
+- `SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\Explorer\Run`
+- `SOFTWARE\Microsoft\Windows\CurrentVersion\Run`
+- `SYSTEM\CurrentControlSet\Services`

-• If Start value is set to 0x02, then service application will start at boot (0x00 for drivers) Interpretation
+If the **Start** value is set to **0x02**, the service application will start during boot, while **0x00** indicates a driver.

-• Useful to find malware and to audit installed software
+**Why is this important?**
+These artifacts can be incredibly helpful in detecting **malware** or investigating what programs are set to run at startup.
+It’s worth noting that this is not an exhaustive list of autorun locations, but it provides a solid foundation for your investigation.

+---

-• This is not an exhaustive list of autorun locations ▪ System Last Shutdown time:
+### System Last Shutdown Time

-• The last time the system was shut down is also stored in windows and in windows XP the number of times the shutdown is done is also recorded.
-This time could help investigators the last activity time on system of interest and help detect user behaviour and system anomalies along with Windows 64-bit FILETIME format.
-These are stored at the following:
+Windows stores the **last shutdown time** of the system, which can be an important piece of evidence during investigations.
+In **Windows XP**, it even tracks the number of times the system has been shut down.

+This information can be helpful in determining the last activity on the system and spotting any **user behavior anomalies**.

+These shutdown artifacts can be found at:

-o SYSTEM\CurrentControlSet\Control\Windows (Shutdown Time) o SYSTEM\CurrentControlSet\Control\Watchdog\Display (Shutdown Count –
+- `SYSTEM\CurrentControlSet\Control\Windows` (Shutdown Time)
-WinXP only)
+- `SYSTEM\CurrentControlSet\Control\Watchdog\Display` (Shutdown Count – WinXP only)

+The **Shutdown Time** is stored in the **Windows 64-bit FILETIME format**, making it an excellent source for determining the last system shutdown.

+---

+### Key Takeaways

+- Boot and auto-start programs help investigators determine which applications are set to launch at startup.
+- System shutdown artifacts provide insight into when the system was last used and can assist in building timelines.
+- These artifacts are crucial for uncovering potential **malware**, **user activity**, or **system anomalies**.

+Stay tuned for more posts on **Windows forensics** and how these artifacts help in **digital forensics investigations**!